ibm-cloud-docs/transit-gateway/displayroutereport.md

 A route report generates data for both the **Routes** and **BGP** tables in the respective views.
 Both of these tables allow you to generate, delete, and download the same report.
 {: note}

-To generate a route report by using the UI, follow these steps:
+To generate a route report in the UI, follow these steps:

 1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
 1. Select the Navigation Menu ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity > Transit Gateway**.